JakubSchwenkbeck/Object-Recognition-Prediction/README.md

-# Object Tracking in Java using OpenCV
+# Object Tracking in Java using OpenCV (Work in progress)

 This project is a Java application that utilizes OpenCV to capture video from a webcam, perform object tracking and movement prediction, and display the video feed in real-time.
 The program tests key components like OpenCV library loading, camera initialization, frame capture, and image display using `HighGui`.